mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 ### Role Leveling

 You can view the current [v1 Job Levels here](https://docs.google.com/spreadsheets/d/1kNsl7JUWDQ8MhWonys9dR3osrxEWYkKVIoECfFKSQzw/edit#gid=0).

-Note: HR is also working with MLT to build v2 which will help provide additional clarity.
-If you are unsure about how to use or assign a level to a new job req, your recruiter can help you walk through this as part of the Recruiter In-Take.
+**Note:** HR is also working with MLT to build v2 which will help provide additional clarity.
+If you're unsure about how to use or assign a level to a new job requisition, your Recruiter can help you walk through this as part of the Recruiter Intake.

 ### Ideal Candidate Profile (ICP)